 - Be open to change, and for change to happen, you must first prepare your mind to embrace it.

-- You can build a legacy through hardwork, persistence and not necessarily through short cuts.
+- You can build a legacy through hardwork, persistence.
 Shortcuts have never produced sustainable success.
 Do the time, do the work and trust the process.

 - Genevieve made a case for Africa’s rich culture.
 EVERY costume depicted Africanness!
 This just goes on to reiterate why it is important to wear Africa and quite proudly too.